devinhughes/Rotten_tomatoes_project/README.md

 ### Interactive Elements
 The main interactive element is the Status Prediction Form.
 After the user enters information about the movie and clicks submit, they will be taken to a results page that shows the prediction of Fresh or Rotten.

+## Conclusion
+We found that our model was able to accurately predict up to .71 accuracy.
+This shows that there is some level of predictibility in tomatometer status, however still much to be analyzed.
+If we were to continue our research in the future, we would use the second dataset including the critics written reviews and used natural language processing to incorporate this feature in our model.
+We also discussed including pulling another data set that might include budget or time spent making the film.
+Extra features like these might have given our model an advantage and may have increased model accuracy.
+We would also have included a dynamic dataset so that our model would remain current for future uses.
+With these improvements, this model could prove as a efficient algorithm to improve the movie makers ability to recieve a Fresh review.